vineetpmoorty/vineetpmoorty.github.io/_news/announcement_3.md

 related_posts: false
 ---

-PrivateEdit, our privacy-preserving generative image editing framework has been assigned a **US Provisional Patent Application**!
+PrivateEdit, our **privacy-preserving generative image editing** framework has been assigned a **U.S. Provisional Patent Application**!